peterhinch/micropython-samples/astronomy/README.md

 A recalculation is triggered whenever the 24 hour local time window is changed, such as calling `.set_day()` where the stored date changes.
 Normally two days of data are calculated, except where the local time is UTC where only one day is required.
-The time to derive one day's data on RP2040 was 707μs.
+The time to derive one day's data on RP2040 was 707μs (no twilight calculation, standard clock).

 The accuracy of rise and set times was checked against online sources for several geographic locations.
 The online data had 1 minute resolution and the checked values corresponded with data computed on a platform with 64 bit floating point unit.
-The loss of precision from using a 32 bit FPU was no more than 30s.
+The loss of precision from using a 32 bit FPU was no more than 3s.

-For reasons which are unclear, the `is_up()` method is less precise, showing incorrect results when within a few minutes of the rise or set time.
+The lunar phase calculation is poor.
+It is adequate for displaying a phase icon or adjusting a pointer, but not good enough for predicting lunar quarters.

+I plan to improve this, but it may be via a separate module.